Ahmad-Padarwala/Ahmad-Padarwala/README.md

 - LinkedIn: [ahmad Padarwala](https://www.linkedin.com/in/ahmad-padarwala/)

 ### ⚡ Fun Fact
-- When I'm not coding, you can find me exploring the latest tech trends, playing Cricket, or enjoying a good book.
+- When I'm not coding, you can find me exploring the latest tech trends, playing Football, or enjoying a good book.

 ---